Code-Institute-Submissions/NgoniDukeMoyo-duke-full-templet_NovResub/GezelligprojectREADME.md

 <!--Features of each Page-->
   ### Home Page Features

+  (28th March) Bootstrap 4.1.3 (navbar) with inline style which made it easier to manipulate bootstrap elements.
+After having a session with my mentor, i was advised to move navbar to the top above all for usability "as soon as a user go on the site there must some standout evidence of what the site is about or navigation systems.
+  Hence i chose to use Boottrap Collapse and positioning for the nav as it moves up top.

+Mentor advised on the structure of the CSS which was causing my footer not to work as coded.
+The issue was alot of overriding css targets to the elements that had also had css elements originally e.g targeting footer{} by using footer opposed to div i footer{}.
+This allowed me to fix footer issue in css line 149.
   ### Gast Page Features
   ### Booking Page Features
   ### Gallery Page Features